How to Become a Political Science Teachers, Postsecondary in Kentucky

 Obtain Kentucky licensure or certification

 Kentucky may require specific licensing or professional certification for political science teachers, postsecondarys.
-Requirements vary by state — contact the Kentucky Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Kentucky Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Kentucky

-Kentucky employs 120 political science teachers, postsecondaries.
+Kentucky employs 140 political science teachers, postsecondaries.
+The highest concentrations are in Lexington-Fayette.

 Political Science Teachers, Postsecondary salary range in Kentucky